-We have audited the accompanying financial statements of Regency Affiliates, Inc. and Subsidiary (the "Company"), which comprise the consolidated balance sheets as of December 31, 2015 and 2014 and the related consolidated statements of income, changes in shareholders' equity, and cash flows for the years then ended, and the related notes to the consolidated financial statements.
+We have reviewed the accompanying consolidated financial statements of Regency Affiliates Inc. and Subsidiaries, which comprise the consolidated balance sheets as of March 31, 2016 and 2015, and the related consolidated statements of income, changes in shareholders equity and cash flows for the three months then ended, and the related notes to the consolidated financial statements.
+A review includes primarily applying analytical procedures to management's financial data and making inquiries of company management.
+A review is substantially less in scope than an audit, the objective of which is the expression of an opinion regarding the financial statements as a whole.
+Accordingly, we do not express such an opinion.

-Management's Responsibility for the Consolidated Financial Statements
+Management's Responsibility for the Financial Statements

-Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of consolidated financial statements that are free from material misstatement whether due to fraud or error.

-Auditor's Responsibility
+Accountant's Responsibility